Regents' Winrock Minority Doctoral Fellowship

 Terms and Conditions (RWF)

-Each RWF fellowship provides full funding, including a stipend of $20,000.00 per academic year, plus tuition, and health care insurance for the first two years of doctoral study, plus up to $2,000 in professional development funding a year for each year of the fellowship and the following two years.
+Each fellowship provides full funding—including a stipend of $20,000.00 per academic year, plus tuition, and health insurance—for the first two years of doctoral study, plus up to $2,000 in professional development funding a year for each year of the fellowship and the following two years.
 To maximize the impact and to keep the program sustainable, the RWF is not renewable beyond the two-year award period, while the professional development funds will continue two years after the award, pending budget and renewability eligibility.
 The RWF award cycle begins in fall semester and runs continuously for four semesters (excluding summer), and the professional development funds run continuously for eight semesters (excluding summer).
-The RWF award cannot be extended beyond the two-year (four consecutive semester) window; if for any reason a recipient takes a leave of absence or skips a semester, he or she will lose that portion of the fellowship and related professional development funds in order to keep the funding cycle whole.
+The RWF award cannot be extended beyond the two-year (four consecutive semester) window.
+If for any reason a recipient takes a leave of absence or skips a semester, the student will lose that portion of the fellowship and related professional development funds in order to keep the funding cycle whole.

 - Recipient must be continuously enrolled as a full-time graduate student for the term of the award.
 Fellowship recipients who defer or postpone their enrollment will forfeit the fellowship, which will be awarded to another nominee.

 - Recipients who take a leave of absence during the award period will result in forfeiture of the award.
 You must meet the academic requirements of your department, college and the university and remain in good academic standing during the term of the award.

 - Recipient must observe the UNM student code of conduct.